United Duchies of Jülich-Cleves-Berg: History

-Only a century after John III's marriage, however, the united ducal line fell extinct, prompting a war over the succession to the territories.
-The grandson of John III — Duke John-William — died without issue in 1609.
+Only a century after John III's marriage, however, the male line of the House of La Marck, which ruled the duchies, fell extinct, prompting the War of the Jülich Succession over the right to inherit the united duchies.
+William's son — Duke John William — died without issue in 1609.
 His inheritance was claimed by the heirs of his two eldest sisters.
 Whilst the dukes, inspired by the humanism of Desiderius Erasmus, had managed to bear a "via media" between the confessional disputes ensuing from the Protestant Reformation, the heirs of the last duke's two eldest sisters were on opposite sides of the divide.
 The situation was further complicated by acquisitive desires of Emperor Rudolph II and the Wettin dukes of Saxony—the former particularly worrying to Henry IV of France and the Dutch Republic, who feared any strengthening of the Habsburg Netherlands.

 The Lutheran Anna of Prussia was married to John Sigismund, Elector of Brandenburg, whereas Roman Catholic Anna of Cleves was married to Philip Louis, Count Palatine of Neuburg.
 As a result, after the War of the Jülich Succession (one of the precursors to the Thirty Years' War) was settled at Xanten, the Protestant territories (Cleves, Mark and Ravensburg) passed to Brandenburg-Prussia with the Catholic lands (Jülich and Berg) being awarded to the Palatinate-Neuburg.
-Years of being trampled by armies had destroyed much of the lands' wealth that had been so renowned under John William's father, William the Rich.
+Years of being trampled by armies had destroyed much of the lands' wealth that had been so renowned under William the Rich.

 Philip Louis' grandson Philip William became Elector Palatine in 1685, with the Bergish capital becoming the seat of the Electorate of the Palatinate, until the line inherited Bavaria in 1777.
 In 1701, the Margrave-Electors of Brandenburg became Kings in Prussia; with Cleves-Mark as their first possession in western Germany, it was the seed of the future Prussian Rhineland.